-According to the American Academy of Pediatrics, a mobile with strings longer than seven inches could potentially strangle your baby.
-While store-bought models should meet this requirement, the same cannot be said for antique, homemade or individually crafted mobiles.
-Before hanging any mobile on or near your baby’s crib, grab a measuring tape and double check the length.
+According to the American Academy of Pediatrics, a mobile should be hung with strings high enough that a baby could never pull it down and risk strangulation.
+While store-bought models should meet this requirement, the same cannot be said for antique, homemade, or individually crafted mobiles.
+Before hanging any mobile on or near your baby’s crib, double check that it is well beyond your baby's reach.

 Mobiles with small, detachable parts pose a choking hazard and should not be used in the nursery.
 Before installing your mobile, give it a thorough once-over.
 Look out for any flimsy hardware or loose parts that could break off and fall into the crib.